wolfmaaan/greatest-albums/_albums/noahandthewhale-thefirstdaysofspring.md

 ---
 layout: album
-title: The First Days of Spring
+title: The First Days of Spring - Noah and the Whale
 slug: noahandthewhale-thefirstdaysofspring
 album_slug: noahandthewhale-thefirstdaysofspring
 ---